msank00/msank00.github.io/_posts/2019-07-06-blog_102_ML_Concepts_Part_3.md

 20. List some use cases where classification machine learning algorithms can be used.
 21. What kind of problems does regularization solve?
 22. How much data will you allocate for your training, validation and test sets?
-23. **Which one would you prefer to choose � model accuracy or model performance?**
+23. **Which one would you prefer to choose model accuracy or model performance?**
 24. What is the most frequent metric to assess model accuracy for classification problems?
 25. Describe some popular machine learning methods.
 26. **What is not Machine Learning?**
-27. **Explain what is the function of �Unsupervised Learning�?**
+27. **Explain what is the function of Unsupervised Learning?**
 28. When will you use classification over regression?
 29. How will you differentiate between supervised and unsupervised learning?
 Give few examples of algorithms for supervised learning?
 30. What is linear regression?
 Why is it called linear?